Find out if your Apple Watch is charging

 - Completely remove any plastic wrap from both sides of the charger.

 - Make sure that the back of your Apple Watch and the magnetic charger are clean.

 - Reposition the back of your Apple Watch on the charger.
 When the charger's magnets align correctly with your Apple Watch, a green or yellow lightning bolt should appear on the watch face.*

 - Try a different Apple Watch Magnetic Charging Cable or USB-C Magnetic Fast Charging Cable, and a different USB Power Adapter.
 If your Apple Watch is out of power, you might need to wait a few minutes for the lightning bolt to appear after you start charging your device.

 - If your Apple Watch still won't charge, force it to restart.
 Press and hold both the side button and Digital Crown for at least 10 seconds, or until the Apple logo appears.

 * If you use the Apple Watch Magnetic Charging Dock or the Apple MagSafe Duo Charger with a larger Apple Watch model (44mm, 45mm, or 49mm), you might need to adjust the charger's position.
 Adjust the charger to a different angle, or lay it completely flat, to make sure that its magnets align with the magnets in your watch.
-If you have Apple Watch Ultra and it won't connect reliably with these charging devices even when they're lying flat, try removing the watch's band before placing the watch on the charger.
+If you have Apple Watch Ultra or later and it won't connect reliably with these charging devices even when they're lying flat, try removing the watch's band before placing the watch on the charger.